FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 (2) Copy / home / agency _ iMeshx / meta / sdk to the node directory / home / agency _ iMeshx / fisco _ deploy _ agency _ iMeshx

-(3) Copy the three certificates under meta / sdk / to webase-under front / conf(You need to execute the installation command to download webase first.-The front file can only be copied successfully later.)
+(3) Copy the three certificates under meta / sdk / to webase-front / conf(You need to execute the installation command to download the webase-front file before you can copy it successfully)

 #### 5.2.4 Configuring Nginx
-configure the proxy ip address and port number of nginx according to the plan.
+configure the proxy ip address and port number of nginx according to the plan

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy4419.png)

-#### 5.2.5 Configure webase-front (you need to execute the installation command to download webase first-front file can be configured later)
+#### 5.2.5 Configure webase-front (you need to run the installation command to download the webase-front file before configuring)
-The default IP address of SDK is 127.0.0.1, which needs to be changed to 192.168.9.11 and then saved.
+The default IP address of SDK is 127.0.0.1, which needs to be changed to 192.168.9.11 and then saved

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy4534.png)